 Add digital wallets, wearable devices such as Apple Watch, and contactless payment tokens to the mix and it's easy to see why cash is losing the payments battle.
-What's more, with over 84% Australians carrying a smartphone, the time is ripe for merchants to prepare for digital payments on an unprecedented scale.
+What's more, with over 88% of Australians carrying a smartphone, the time is ripe for merchants to prepare for digital payments on an unprecedented scale.

-For businesses like yours, the only way ahead is to integrate online and alternative payment methods more seamlessly in the grand scheme of things.
+For businesses like yours, the only way ahead is to integrate online payment methods more seamlessly in the grand scheme of things.
 This means being on top of the latest digital payment trends, from smart checkout design to secure payment processing.

 Regardless of whether you're taking your first steps in the world of digital payments or taking your online payments journey to the next level, Bambora can help.
-Just get in touch and we will get right back to you.